AgentSquare: Automatic LLM Agent Search in Modular Design Space: AgentSquare Framework

 \subsection{Problem formulation of MoLAS}

 In the proposed modular design space, an LLM agent $A$ can be instantiated with the combination of a planning module $P$, a reasoning module $R$, a tooluse module $T$ and a memory module $M$, denoted as $A = (P, R, T, M)$.
 Given the task description $d$ and the set of all possible modules with standardized IO interface $\{\mathbb{P}, \mathbb{R}, \mathbb{T}, \mathbb{M}\}$.
 We formulate an optimization problem for searching LLM agent architectures within the modular design space.
 The objective is to identify the optimal module combination in a solution space defined by a Cartesian product of four design dimensions to maximize agent performance.
-Let the performance evaluation function of the task be ${Eval}_d(\cdot)$, the optimization problem of MoLAS is defined as follows:
+Let the performance evaluation function of the task be ${Eval}_d(\cdot)$, where the specific metric varies in different tasks as discussed in Appendix~\ref{app:setup}.
+The optimization problem of MoLAS is defined as follows: